wkduggan-umich/airbnb-price-analysis/README.md

 ### Baseline Model Evaluation

 To evaluate the different models, I'll compare the mean squared error, mean absolute error, and R<sup>2</sup> score.
+Below is the performance of the baseline model.

 ## Final Model